For educators

 What's an appropriate size for a class activity?

-For a single-lesson activity, the $5 medium size (1–5 km²) is the sweet spot — large enough for a meaningful tour, small enough to load quickly on school hardware.
-For longer units, go to the $10 large tier.
+For a single-lesson activity, the $10 Town tier (1–5 km²) is the sweet spot — large enough for a meaningful tour, small enough to load quickly on school hardware.
+For longer units, go to the $20 City tier or grab Pro ($25/mo) for unlimited classroom worlds.

 Can I expense this through a school budget?